oldani/pycaribbean2019/docs/wsgi-vs-asgi.md

 Every event that you send or receive is a Python dict, with a predefined format.
 It’s these event formats that form the basis of the standard, and allow applications to be swappable between servers.

 ASGI is also designed to be a superset of `WSGI` so you can run `WSGI apps` inside `ASGI` servers.
-This need a translatin wrapper but no that hard.
+This need a translation wrapper but no that hard.

 The async syntax in the `__call__` method, which explicitly marks it as a possible point of task-switches, and allows other asynchronous code to be used within that execution context.
 The `receive and send` parameters, over which the messaging between the server and application takes place.